XML RSS

 People have gained all this without any noticeable or measurable harm.

-But too much caffeine can be risky.
-There are reports of abuse and even overdoses, especially with the modern, more concentrated sources of caffeine.
+There are reports of abuse, even overdoses and deaths, especially with the modern, more concentrated sources of caffeine.

 Negative effects of caffeine